DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-equity-of-school-placements.md

 Making the SEND provision and training questions optional and removing the none option

 Giving options for subject networks and associations based on the mentor’s subject

+Adding a mentor using a lookup to DQT

 ## What we found